 However, check out this for a statistic – the saltiest place on Earth is the Don Juan Pond.
 It’s a tiny puddle, and you’ll find it up in Antarctica.
 It’s so salty, that it doesn’t even freeze in the sub-zero temperatures!

-Do you have any interesting facts about salt that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about salt?
+Share them in the comments below!